 Depending on your workplace, you may have an electrical safety program.
 The purpose of the electrical safety program is to educate the workers so they understand the hazards and risks they represent, and how to do field risk assessments.
 The electrical safety program will outline the various steps that have been taken to limit the risks to acceptable levels, and what the worker can do to ensure they work safe.

 An electrical safety program will include training on the various labels that are throughout the facility, what the various hazards are, how to care for PPE, when PPE is required, what an energized work permit is, and why its important, and much more.
-We have created a free ebook outlining the steps needed to create an electrical safety program, if this is of interest to you click here.
+We have created a report outlining the steps needed to create an electrical safety program, if this is of interest to you click here

 Arc Flash and Incident Energy